-a) that an increasing number of broadcasters now need to tailor their television programme material to a variety of broadcasting applications at a variety of image quality levels and sizings;
+a) that an increasing number of broadcasters now need to tailor their television programme material to a variety of broadcasting applications at a variety of image quality levels, display sizes and aspect ratios;

-b) that the treatment to be applied to the original programme signal in order to adapt it to a variety of broadcasting applications at a variety of image quality levels and sizings depends on the image resolution that those applications are able to provide to the end user, and on their viewing environment,
+b) that the treatment to be applied to the original programme signal in order to adapt it to a variety of broadcasting applications at a variety of image quality levels, display sizes and aspect ratios depends on the image resolution that those applications are able to provide to the end user, and on their viewing environment,

-decides that the following Question should be studied
+decides that the following Questions should be studied

-1 What are the constraints related to television broadcasting applications at various image quality levels and sizing, e.g. in terms of the displayable image quality and of the presentation environment?
+1 What are the constraints related to tailor television broadcasting applications at various image quality levels, display sizes and aspect ratios, including digital multimedia video information systems for collective, indoor and outdoor viewing, e.g. in terms of the displayable image quality and of the presentation environment?

-2 Which measures can be recommended to broadcasters, to tailor their television productions to broadcasting applications at various image quality levels and sizings within the identified constraints, in order to maximize the image quality of the delivered programmes?
+2 Which measures can be recommended to broadcasters, to tailor their television productions to broadcasting applications at various image quality levels, display sizes and aspect ratios within the identified constraints, in order to maximize the image quality of the delivered programmes?

 further decides